HZQ950419/Math-LLaVA/README.md

 │   ├── ...
 ├── train_samples_all_tuning.json
 ```
-"train_samples_all_tuning.json" corresponds to the qa pairs for tuning.
+"train_samples_all_tuning.json" corresponds to the qa pairs for finetuning.

 ## run full-finetuning
 ```